ga-curriculum/responsive-design-v2/concepts/README.md

 # ![Responsive Design - Concepts](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be introduced to the concept of responsive design.
+**Learning objective:** By the end of this lesson, students will be able to explain the concept of responsive design and understand its importance in modern web development.

 ## Background